frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

     <figcaption>Our data:ink ratio is improving; who needs bars anyway?</figcaption>
 </figure>

 This chart is much better!
 Now we're much more minimal.
-So each of the 7 bars are only 5 pixels wide.
-That's 5 pixels tall by 70 pixels wide, and 7 marks total.
+So each of the 7 bars are only 5 pixels tall.
+That's 5 tall by 70 pixels wide by 7 marks total.
 Our data:ink ratio is skyrocketing now, at **1:2450**.
 We've gone down a whole order of magnitude!

 But honestly, why did we stop there?
 Why waste all that ink making these bars so wide?
 We can take this design further.